<< ENDOCRINE

 - Explain the procedure to the child at his/her level of understanding

-- Check the medication and the order to be sure it is:
+- Check the six rights of medication administration and the order to be sure it is:

 - The right medication